-Some people, especially those in the Western world, seem to be bewitched and mesmerized by the spell of Buddhism and the way it's represented in the media.
+Some people, particularly those in the West, appear to be enchanted and spellbound by Buddhism and how it is portrayed in the media.

-Buddhism has extremely good press.
-I try to show my students that Buddhism is not so nice and fluffy as they might think.
-For example, Buddhism has a dark side, which we've seen in Myanmar with the recent persecution of the Rohingya people there.
+Buddhism receives excellent press.
+I make an effort to convince my pupils that Buddhism is not as sweet and fluffy as they may believe.
+For instance, Buddhism has a dark side, as demonstrated by the recent persecution of the Rohingya people in Myanmar.

-It's as if we need to believe that there is a religion out there that's not as dark and black as everything else around us.
-But every religion is a human instrument, and it can be used for good and for bad.
-And that's just as true of Buddhism as of any other faith.
+It's as if we need to think that there is a religion that isn't as ominous and evil as everything else in our environment.
+Every religion, however, is a human creation that can be utilized for good or for ill.
+And Buddhism is no different from any other faith in that regard.

 Why is it important to study the origin of Buddhism and other religions?